wvu-cs111/spring2017/assignment6/README.md

 3. For a BONUS, implement ```combine()``` method for classes which have the ```Combinable``` interface.

 ### Design Specifications
-The starting code inherently determines the design specifications.
+The starting code and UML diagram provide the design specifications.
 Do not change any class names or public methods.

 ### Deliverables